WebAssembly/spec/proposals/gc/Overview.md

 * Only basic but general structure: structs and arrays
 * No heavyweight object model
-* Accept minimal amount of dynamic overead (checked casts) as price for simplicity/universality
+* Accept minimal amount of dynamic overhead (checked casts) as price for simplicity/universality
 * Independent from linear memory
 * Pay as you go; in particular, no effect on code not using GC
 * Don't introduce dependencies on GC for other features (e.g., using resources through tables)